Syeda-Eman/40-days-of-Python/Day_6.md

 [M STEAK]: https://youtu.be/2ox6xg8MRb8?si=DDEHylvI3Y_GPOwC

-This is the demo vid of [M STEAK] which is a flutter based app.
+This is the demo vid of [M STEAK] which is a flutter-based app.

 # 9- Images and figures with link